Lav15/lavjain.github.io/portfolio/supplychain.md

 A U.S.-based solar racking and manufacturing organization relied on a network of distributors across North America to sell mounting hardware and solar products to downstream installers.
 Critical distributor Point of Sale (POS), inventory, and receivables data was received in inconsistent spreadsheet formats across multiple partners, limiting end-to-end visibility into channel performance and preventing proactive demand shaping.
 The organization aimed to transform this fragmented data into a strategic customer-facing capability to improve distributor engagement and differentiate itself in the market.

 * **Stakeholders:**
-Executive Leadership, Sales Leadership, Channel Management Teams, Distributor Partners, Finance Teams, Supply Chain Teams, Business Unit Leaders, and Web/Mashup Development Team.
+Executive Leadership, Sales Leadership, Finance Teams, Supply Chain Teams, and Web/Mashup Development Team.

 * **Approach:**
 Designed and delivered a distributor intelligence platform by bridging business requirements, data engineering, and front-end product delivery.
 Acted as both Technical Product Owner and Business Analyst to translate business objectives into structured data models and functional requirements for a customer-facing portal.
 The goal was to convert raw distributor data into actionable intelligence while enabling a scalable external web experience.